johntyree/blag/posts/2013-01-28-getting-started-with-hakyll.md

 Once you have a CSS file, save it to `css/syntax.css`.

 Again we'll need to open up `templates/default.html` and make a small addition.
-Just above where we added the MathJax library, we'll add a link to our new CSS.
+Just above where we added the MathJax library we'll add a link to our new CSS.

 ```html
 ...